i3drobotics/yolov5_on_Colab/README.md

 run the “Run the training” cell.
 It is reccommended that this is initially run for 30 epochs to ensure that everything is working correctly.
 This should increase to 1000's for a more accurate model.

 # Step 8- Detect
+Once the taining is finished, move the best_yolo weights model from the "run/exp...../ weights" folder to the "weights" folder and rename the file "yolov5x_tools.pt"
 Upload images to the yolov5/inference/images folder. run the "Run detection" cell.
 The output will display the detected objects.
 THe images with detection will also be displayed in the yolov5/inference/output folder